-ENGINEERING CAREER EXPLORATION
+ENGINEERING CAREER EXPLORATION 1 UNIT PREREQUISITE: None.

 This course introduces students to the major fields of specialization within engineering and engineering technology professions.
 This course gives students a broad understanding of various career opportunities and the specialized demands and rewards of each field.
+Associate Degree Applicable Course credit transfers to CSU and UC.